 This document provides an overview of how the THC reviews streetscape improvement projects, including guidance on the design of elements such as street and sidewalk replacement, street lighting, and accessibility upgrades.

 Guidance documents by federal program or agency:

-This document explains the nationwide programmatic agreement with FCC and how to coordinate an FCC project with the THC.
-As of Monday, September 14, 2015, the Texas Historical Commission no longer participates in the FCC E-106 system.
+This document explains the nationwide Programmatic Agreements with FCC and how to coordinate an FCC project with the THC.
+As of 2015, the Texas Historical Commission no longer participates in the FCC E-106 system.

 - U.S. Department of Energy, Guidance Memorandum for Funding Administered by the State Energy Conservation Office

 In Texas, the State Energy Conservation Office (SECO) administers Energy Efficiency and Conservation Block Grants and State Energy Plan grants to county and municipal governments.
 This guidance document gives grant recipients an overview of how to submit their projects for THC review.
 Additional information, including a consultation list that outlines what project types require THC review, is available on SECO’s website.